State Department pick Kerry draws praise, outlines policy at hearing

 The Yale-educated son of a foreign service officer, Kerry, 69, has long specialized in foreign affairs.
 In the 1960s, he differed from some of his well-heeled peers by enlisting in the U.S. Navy and serving two tours of duty in Vietnam.

 He broke from - and enraged - the military establishment by becoming a prominent anti-war demonstrator after returning home.
-Bitter personal attacks over that role along with a well-funded ad campaign to discredit his Vietnam service helped cost him the presidency in 2004 when he lost to Republican George W. Bush.
+Bitter personal attacks over that role helped cost him the presidency in 2004 when he lost to Republican George W. Bush.

 Kerry, who first testified before the committee in 1971 to express his opposition to the Vietnam War, choked up when recalling his father's service as a career diplomat.